Bridge numbers and meridional ranks of knotted surfaces and welded knots: Introduction

-Twist spun knots can be used to exhibit interesting behaviors.
-It is an open question whether the meridional rank is (-1)-additive under connected sum of classical knots, whereas Schubert proved that the bridge number is (-1)-additive for classical knots.
-On the other hand, both $\mu(S)$ and $\beta(S)$ fail to be (-1)-additive for connected sum of knotted surfaces.
+Twist-spun knots can be used to exhibit interesting behaviors.
+It is an open question whether the meridional rank is $(-1)$-additive under connected sum of classical knots, whereas Schubert proved that the bridge number is $(-1)$-additive for classical knots.
+On the other hand, both $\mu(S)$ and $\beta(S)$ fail to be $(-1)$-additive for connected sum of knotted surfaces.
 Although he was working in the context of abstract knot groups, Maeda proved in \cite{maeda1977composition} that there exist knotted surfaces $S_1$ and $S_2$ of genus one such that $\mu(S_1) = \mu(S_2)=2$ and $\mu(S_1\# S_2) =2$.
-For the bridge number, there is an example due to Viro in \cite{viro1973local} of a knotted sphere $F$ with $\beta(F)=2$, such that connected sum with a standard projective plane $R$ (which has bridge number one) is again a standard projective plane, hence $\beta(F\# R) = \beta(R)=1$.
-The (-1)-additivity of bridge number appears to remain open in the case of orientable knotted surfaces.
-However, in this paper we show that meridional rank of knotted spheres can achieve any value in between the theoretical limits under connected sum, so that either the meridional rank conjecture fails for knotted spheres, or bridge number also fails to be (-1)-additive.
+For the bridge number, there is an example due to Viro in \cite{viro1973local} of a knotted sphere $F$ with $\beta(F)=2$, such that connected sum with a standard projective plane $\R P^2$ is again a standard projective plane, hence $\beta(F\# \R P^2) = \beta(\R P^2)=1$.
+The $({-1})$-additivity of bridge number appears to remain open in the case of orientable knotted surfaces.
+However, using examples first studied by Kanenobu \cite{kanenobu1996weak} we show that the meridional rank of a connected sum of spheres can achieve any value in between the theoretical limits, so that either the meridional rank conjecture fails for knotted spheres, or bridge number also fails to be $(-1)$-additive.